 Most orders of $45 or more will automatically qualify for free shipping.
 If you are spending less than $45, you can choose free same day pick up at your local store.

-10% off price match guarantee- if you find a lower price on any in stock item at a local competitor, Home Depot will match the price plus give you an extra 10% off.
-Excludes special orders, bid pricing, volume discounts, open-box merchandise, labor and installation, sales tax, rebate and free offers, typographical errors and online purchases.
+If you find a lower price on any in-stock item at a local competitor, Home Depot has a price match guarantee.
+It will match the price of the item plus give you an extra 10% off.
+This excludes special orders, bid pricing, volume discounts, open-box merchandise, labor and installation, sales tax, rebate, and free offers, typographical errors, and online purchases.